Mtinkering/study-with-me/com.interview/src/main/java/leetcode/backtracking/README.md

 In the above logic ,Insert S[i] only if (j>>i)&1 ==true   { j E { 0,1,2,3,4,5,6,7 }   i = ith element in the input array }

-element 1 is inserted only into those places where 1st bit of j is 1 if( j >> 0 &1 )  ==> for above above eg. this is true for sl.no.( j )= 1 , 3 , 5 , 7
+element 1 is inserted only into athose places where 1st bit of j is 1 if( j >> 0 &1 )  ==> for above above eg. this is true for sl.no.( j )= 1 , 3 , 5 , 7

 element 2 is inserted only into those places where 2nd bit of j is 1